 Internships with EARTH Ltd and Southwick’s Zoo are a rewarding experience where you will have the opportunity to learn and develop valuable skills while working in a unique setting.
 Spring/Summer Internships begin in May and end in August.
 Fall internships begin in August and typically end in November.

-We are currently accepting applications for Fall internships
+We are no longer accepting applications for Fall 2016 Internships.

 If you have any questions, email or call Samantha Russak at firstname.lastname@example.org or 1-800-258-9182 ext 214